Doug Gray: Biography

 After his duty in the military, Gray rejoined the Caldwell brothers and Eubanks of the Toy Factory.
-They recruited guitarist, George McCorkle along with drummer, Paul Riddle.
-By 1972, they changed their everlasting band name to The Marshall Tucker Band (name of man who was hometown piano tuner in the cotton-mill city of Spartanburg).
+They recruited guitarist George McCorkle along with drummer Paul Riddle.
+By 1972, they had changed their band name to The Marshall Tucker Band, after the name of a man who was a piano tuner in the cotton-mill city of Spartanburg.
 Gray remained with the band for its entire career and he is the only original member who still performs with the band today.